 Moving to Kambah (a suburb in South Canberra) prompted us to change our name from “Woden Valley Bible Church” to “Southside Bible Church”.
 In just a few months we had changed both our meeting time and day, and our church name – but the Gospel message we proclaimed and the God we worshipped had not changed, and by grace we continued to grow in number and maturity.

 Southside continues to reach out with the Good News message and is richly blessed with a multi-ethnic family – Chinese, Koreans, Singaporeans, Americans, Indians, Malaysians, Taiwanese, Indonesians and even Aussies!
 Jesus continues to build His church.

 In 2016-17 Southside began planting Molonglo Bible Church.
-Currently Pastor Andrew Groves is heading up this infant work.
 In 2018 Southside employed Jayan Parry as another Pastor to serve alongside Dom and Adam.
 Our church family continues to grow under the sovereignty and grace of God.